-The Load Control menu displays the status of the load management inputs and outputs, and allows a test of the load management output relays.
-This menu appears only if a load management device (load shed kit or RXT with combined interface/load transfer switch management board) is connected.
+The Load Control menu displays the status of the load management device inputs and outputs, and allows a test of the load control output relays.
+This menu appears only if a load management device (load shed kit or Model RXT transfer switch with the combined interface/ load management board) is connected.

 Generator current is displayed as a percent of the maximum generator capacity.
-The load management device adds and sheds loads based on the generator current.
+The load control module adds and sheds loads based on the generator current.

 The test function cycles the relays in the order of their priority.
-For detailed information about load management operation, refer to the installation instructions provided with the load shed kit or the RXT Transfer Switch Operation and Installation Manual.
+For detailed information, refer to the instructions provided with the load shed kit.
+For the RXT combined interface/ load management board, refer to the RXT automatic transfer switch Operation and Installation Manual.

-Figure 3-25 Load Control Status Menu
+Figure 52 Load Control Status Menu